aws-samples/aws-lambda-docker-serverless-inference/blazingtext-text-classification-train-in-sagemaker-deploy-with-lambda/README.md

 - container - The container directory has all the components you need to package the sample Lambda function.
 - events - Invocation events that you can use to invoke the function.

-## Train a TensorFlow classification model on the MNIST dataset
+## Train a BlazingText text classification algorithm
 You'll be running the [BlazingText text classification training with SageMaker, and serving with AWS Lambda](./blazingtext-text-classification-train-in-sagemaker-deploy-with-lambda.ipynb) notebook to train a TensorFlow classification model on the MNIST dataset.

 You can run this notebook in [SageMaker Notebook instance](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html)